-Anodyne did not utter a word, he flew everyone down to the planet’s surface.
-They all watched as both them and the landmass they stood on phased through the planet as if it did not exist.
+Anodyne did not utter a word; he flew everyone down to the planet’s surface.
+They all watched as both they and the landmass they stood on phased through the planet as if it did not exist.

 “We are out of sync with this world.
 We can’t be seen or alter anything.
 But we can observe.”

 “If we can only watch, why bother?
 We have nothing to gain from this.”
 Sylum said as he attempted to grasp at a trash bag floating in the wind.
 His hand passed through, leaving a chill which clung to his bones.

 “Because I believe that I have a way to interact with this world, allowing me to alter my past life.
 Undoing that which needs to be undone.
 Righting wrong, directing him as he stumbles his way through life.”